 - Makes a big batch, but can be halved

-- Cake donut texture
+- Cake donut texture that’s still moist and soft

-- Pretty easy & no mixer needed
+- No mixer needed

 - Ready in less than 45 minutes